 You can manage your subscription on the Subscription & Resources administration page in TeamCity.

 Using Build Credits

 Build credits are granted to your subscription per each committer and can be flexibly utilized according to your needs.
 At the end of each month, the remaining build credits expire from your subscription, and a new set of build credits is provided at the beginning of the next month.
 If you purchase additional build credits, they do not expire.

 Build credits are automatically spent on build time on agents.
-You can also exchange them to get more committer slots and concurrent builds on self-hosted agents, as well as on extra storage and data transfer capacity.
+You can also exchange them on:

 Free Trial Subscription